This topic outlines the basic procedures you complete to deploy Log Collection to meet the needs of your enterprise

 The following figure shows all the components involved in event collection through the Security Analytics Log Collector.

-For more information on Log Collector Event Source content, see Step 4: Configure the Event Sources to Send Events to Security Analytics.
+For more information on Log Collector Event Source content, see the topic Configure Event Sources to Send Events to Security Analytics in the Log Collection Configuration Guide.

 Local and Remote Collectors